aaronland/go-picturebook/README.md

   -filter value
     	A valid filter.Filter URI.
 Valid schemes are: any://, regexp://.
   -height float
     	A custom width to use as the size of your picturebook.
-Units are currently defined in inches.
+Units are defined in inches by default.
 This flag overrides the -size flag when used in combination with the -width flag.
-  -include value
-    	A valid regular expression to use for testing whether a file should be included in your picturebook.
-DEPRECATED: Please use -filter regexp://include/?pattern={REGULAR_EXPRESSION} flag instead.
   -margin float
     	The margin around all sides of a page.
 If non-zero this value will be used to populate all the other -margin-(N) flags.
   -margin-bottom float